Danilqa/web-performance-handbook/README.md

 Measurement Unit: Milliseconds (ms)

-Measures the time when than at least for 5 seconds where weren't long tasks (>50ms) and no more details than two in-flight network GET requests.
+Measures the time when than at least for 5 seconds where weren't long tasks (>50ms) and no more than two in-flight network GET requests.

 [more details](https://web.dev/articles/tti)